-Use the newly generated IP address on your Android phone as a proxy in Multilogin.
+Use your Android phone's newly generated IP address as a proxy in Multilogin.

-Residential IP proxy services
+Residential proxy services

-Currently, Bright Data (formerly Luminati) is probably the biggest residential IP provider.
+Bright Data (formerly Luminati) is probably the biggest residential IP provider.
 The company runs its SDK service available to any app vendor.
-When users of the apps with an SDK agree to join Bright Data’s network through to opt-in, they share their IP with customers of Bright Data’s proxy service.
-When you sign up for a Bright Data paid subscription, you can access the IP of anyone, who has agreed to the terms of opt-in.
+When users of apps with an SDK agree to join Bright Data’s network through opt-in, they share their IP with customers of Bright Data’s proxy service.
+When you sign up for a Bright Data paid subscription, you can access the IP of anyone who has agreed to the terms of opt-in.
 It is how subscription users get access to IP addresses in all major cities worldwide.

 Multilogin fully supports connections to Bright Data proxies.
 The main benefit of using this service is access to millions of residential IPs worldwide.
 You can choose your IP by country, state, and city.
 Also, it’s easy to access these residential IPs simultaneously from multiple browser profiles at the same time.

-You can easily set up your own proxy server by getting a VPS and following the instructions from above or running our custom script
+You can easily set up your own proxy server by getting a VPS and following the instructions from above or running our custom script.

 Having an ADSL connection with a dynamic IP address as a residential IP proxy solution remains inconsistent in implementation across multiple users due to problems with IP renewal happening sometimes.